harsh7781/loan-prediction/README.md

 # Loan Prediction System
-Predict if your loan will be accepted or not.
-This happens by using a labeled data for applicants who applied for a loan before, analyzing these data and using some classification models on it.<br>
+This Project will help you to predict if your loan will be accepted or not.

-I used :
+Various Machine Learning Algorithms that have been used are :
-- ✅ Logistic Regression
+ ⭐ Logistic Regression
-- ✅ KNN
+ ⭐ K-Nearest Neighbour
-- ✅ SVM
+ ⭐ Support Vector Classifier
-- ✅ ID3
+ ⭐ ID3 (Iterative Deepening Search)
-- ✅ Random Forrest
+ ⭐ Random Forrest Classifier